 3. Continue to press and hold the HomeLink button while you press and release every two seconds ("cycle") your hand-held transmitter until the frequency signal has successfully been accepted by HomeLink.
-The indicator light will flash slowly and then rapidly and the EVIC display will show "Channel X Trained" (where X is Channel 1, 2, or 3).
+(The indicator light will flash slowly and then rapidly.)
 Proceed with "Programming" step four to complete.